adster-tech/orchestration-sdk-ios/README.md

 ## SDK Initialization

 Before requesting any ads, you need to initialize the SDK.
 This is a one-time setup step that should be done at the start of your application.
+This framework depends on RealmSwift.
+Please install RealmSwift via Swift Package Manager - https://github.com/realm/realm-swift.git.

 ### Installation via CocoaPods